scotthamilton77/atlas-mcp-server/README.md

 ### Graph Database Integration
 - **Native Relationship Management:** Leverage Neo4j’s ACID-compliant transactions and optimized queries for robust data integrity.
 - **Advanced Search & Scalability:** Perform property-based searches with fuzzy matching and wildcards while maintaining high performance.

+### ATLAS Skills
+- **Modular Knowledge System:** Access and combine modular pieces of knowledge, best practices, and coding standards based on need.
+- **Hierarchical Organization:** Skills are organized into base, language/framework, and tool-specific categories with automatic dependency resolution.
+- **Customization:** Skills can be parameterized and customized based on project or user-specific requirements.

 ## Installation